Milankovitch cycles: Earth movements

 The Earth's rotation around its axis, and revolution around the Sun, evolve over time due to gravitational interactions with other bodies in the Solar System.
 The variations are complex, but a few cycles are dominant.

 The Earth's orbit varies between nearly circular and mildly elliptical (its eccentricity varies).
 When the orbit is more elongated, there is more variation in the distance between the Earth and the Sun, and in the amount of solar radiation, at different times in the year.
-In addition, the rotational tilt of the Earth (its obliquity) changes slightly.
+In addition, the tilt of the Earth's axis (its obliquity) changes slightly.
 A greater tilt makes the seasons more extreme.
 Finally, the direction in the fixed stars pointed to by the Earth's axis changes (axial precession), while the Earth's elliptical orbit around the Sun rotates (apsidal precession).
 The combined effect of precession with eccentricity is that proximity to the Sun occurs during different astronomical seasons.

 Milankovitch studied changes in these movements of the Earth, which alter the amount and location of solar radiation reaching the Earth.
 This is known as solar forcing (an example of radiative forcing).
 Milankovitch emphasized the changes experienced at 65° north due to the great amount of land at that latitude.
 Land masses change surface temperature more quickly than oceans, mainly because convective mixing between shallow and deeper waters keeps the ocean surface relatively cooler.
 Similarly, the very large thermal inertia of the global ocean delays changes to Earth's average surface temperature when gradually driven by other forcing factors.